-The Organizational Barometer is an analytical instrument used to measure the climate in a group, team, or organization.
+The Organizational Barometer is an analytical instrument used to measure the climate in a group, team or organization.

-The Organizational Barometer consists of the Introduction to the Four Rooms of Change, helps a group to construct and build their understanding of the Four Rooms of Change, and a questionnaire with 40 questions.
+The Organizational Barometer consists of the Introduction to the Four Rooms of Change, which helps a group to construct and build their understanding of the Four Rooms of Change, and a questionnaire with 40 questions.

 The Organizational Barometer is conducted with all employees and managers together.
 Everyone is involved, and everyone’s view is taken into consideration.
 The process is always led by a certified user.
 Working with the Organizational Barometer gives the group concrete values on how the group or organization is functioning in the Four Rooms terms:

-- What are we contentment with?
+- What are we content with?